Is It Safe To Heat Canned Food In The Can?

 Stainless steel contains chromium and nickel, both of which can filter into the food inside.
 While our bodies contain small traces of chromium, studies have shown that “oral doses of nickel and chromium can cause cutaneous adverse reactions such as dermatitis.”

 Although the US Food and Drug Administration (FDA) maintains that “BPA is safe at the current levels occurring in foods,” studies suggest otherwise.
-BPA can affect the way our sex hormones, estrogen and testosterone, behave.
+BPA can affect how our sex hormones, estrogen and testosterone, behave.
 This disrupts our brains and hormonal systems.
 BPA has also been linked to insulin resistance and obesity in women.

 High levels of exposure to BPA are also believed to increase the risk of breast cancer and some metabolic disorders.